Curiosity + Connection

 After snack time, we clear the dishes and make a circle to join together.
 We read a story or two and move our bodies.
 Then it is time to say goodbye, until next week.
 You can hear Henry asking his mother if he can make his own lunch when they get home.

-The parents/carers stay for the session and observe their child at work, while enjoying a cup of tea or coffee with others.
-The parent/carer steps in only when needed, allowing the child independence in the environment.
+The parents/caregivers stay for the session and observe their child at work, while enjoying a cup of tea or coffee with others.
+The parent/caregiver steps in only when needed, allowing the child independence in the environment.

 I also assist the children and present new materials to them.
 I will work closely with you and your child on their development.